department-for-transport/coffee-and-coding/event_template.md

 The video will also be available for some time after the presentation.

-__Please note that the live stream link must be treated as a government document and should not be shared with unauthorised persons.__ Anyone attending the event who does not want to feature on the stream should let the host know.
+__Please note that the live stream link must be treated as a government document and should not be shared with unauthorised persons.__ The live stream will record the audio and the presenter's screen, but no video of the room.

 # What is Coffee & Coding?